rstudio/renv/tests/testthat/_snaps/status.md

-# status reports packages to be installed / changed
+# not installed/recorded/used

     Code
-      snapshot()
+      status()
     Output
-      The following required packages are not installed:
+      The following packages are recorded in the lockfile, but not installed:

-      	breakfast, toast

-      Packages must first be installed before renv can snapshot them.
-      Consider installing these packages using `renv::install()`.
-      Use `renv::dependencies()` to see where this package is used in your project.

-      The version of R recorded in the lockfile will be updated:
-      - R   [* -> <r-version>]

-      * Lockfile written to '<wd>/renv.lock'.

----
+              _
+        bread   [1.0.0]

+      Use `renv::restore()` to restore the packages recorded in the lockfile.

+# installed/not recorded/used

     Code
       status()
     Output
       The following package(s) are installed, but not recorded in the lockfile:
               _
         bread   [1.0.0]
-        breakfast   [1.0.0]
-        oatmeal     [1.0.0]
-        toast       [1.0.0]

       Use `renv::snapshot()` to add these packages to the lockfile.

+# not installed/*/used

+    Code
+      status()
+    Output
+      The following packages are used in this project, but not installed:

+      	bread

+      Consider installing these packages -- for example, with `renv::install()`.
+      Use `renv::status()` afterwards to re-assess the project state.

 ---

+    Code
+      status()
+    Output
+      The following packages are recorded in the lockfile, but not installed:
+              _
+        bread   [1.0.0]

+      Use `renv::restore()` to restore the packages recorded in the lockfile.

+# */recorded/not used

     Code
       status()